KPdir/kpdir.github.io/about.md

 <h2> About Me</h2>

 <p>
-Hi!!
-I love numbers (real and imaginary).
-I make a living by giving your data a purpose.
-I have an expertise in Applied Statistics, Machine Learning, Signal Processing, Software Development and Web-Analytics.
-Given my strong technical background and Business Analytics experience, I am able to, and enjoy working on a variety of problems across industry domains to come up with elegant data-driven solutions.
+I love numbers, real and imaginary, and make a living by giving data a purpose.
+I have had the chance to work on a number of interesting problems and lead proejcts in data science, analytics and data engineering over the years.
+This includes product analytics, experimentation, machine learning, building data pipelines, data modelling and reporting.
+So far my epxerinece has been in the e-commerce and SaaS space but I love working on data problems across different industry domains.
+To see details of my work experience, head over to my <a class="link"  href="https://linkedin.com/in/kedarpage/" target="_blank">LinkedIn page</a>.

 <br><br>
-When I'm not doing that, I love learning new techniques in statistics, machine learning, analytics and software development.
-I also enjoy working on independent projects that interest me, playing soccer and parenting :).
-I am a free and open source software enthusiast and love tinkering with electronics and computers (sometimes ill-advisedly!).
+When I'm not working, I spend my time parenting, going on hikes, playing soccer and learning new things in statistics, machine learning, product analytics and software development.
 <br><br>
-I'm involved in the community by doing workshops on data analysis and software tools for researchers and students through <a href="http://software-carpentry.org/">SoftwareCarpentry</a>.
-I also sometimes volunteer at <a href="https://www.freegeekvancouver.org">Free Geek</a> to reduce the impact of e-waste by repurposing used pc hardware.
+I also enjoy teaching and giving back to the academic community, so I have been involved in running workshops on data analysis and software tools for researchers and students through <a href="http://software-carpentry.org/">SoftwareCarpentry</a>.
+As the number of digital devices the world uses goes up, the amount of e-waste generated goes up too.
+I care deeply about recycling e-waste, so I sometimes volunteer at <a href="https://www.freegeekvancouver.org">Free Geek</a> to help reduce e-waste by revitalizing discarded hardware.
 <br><br>
-Checkout some of <a href="http://kpdir.github.io/projects/"> my projects here</a>.
-If you like what you see and would like to hire me as a consultant for your data-science or analytics initiatives or just want to get in touch, feel free to <a class="link"  href="mailto:kedarpage@gmail.com" target="_blank"> email me</a> or <a class="link"  href="https://linkedin.com/in/kedarpage/" target="_blank">connect via Linkedin</a>.
+Checkout some of my <a href="http://kpdir.github.io/projects/">public projects here</a>.
+If you'd like to connect, say hello, collaborate or avail my services, don't hesitate to <a class="link"  href="mailto:kpageanalytics@gmail.com" target="_blank"> write to me</a> or <a class="link"  href="https://linkedin.com/in/kedarpage/" target="_blank">connect via LinkedIn</a>.

+Here's some things I am skilled at:
 <ul class="skill-list">
-	<li>HTML - Jade - Haml - Erb</li>
-	<li>Responsive (Mobile First)</li>
-	<li>CSS (Stylus, Sass, Less)</li>
-	<li>Css Frameworks (Bootstrap, Foundation)</li>
-	<li>Javascript (Design Patterns, Testes)</li>
-	<li>AngularJS - ReactJS</li>
-	<li>Grunt - Gulp - Yeoman</li>
+	<li>Python</li>
+	<li>SQL</li>
 	<li>Git</li>
-	<li>PHP</li>
-	<li>Python</li>
-	<li>MySQL - MongoDB</li>
+	<li>Apache Airflow, Apache Spark, DBT, Looker</li>
+	<li>Google Cloud Platform: BigQuery, Cloud Composer (Airflow), Cloud Build, Cloud Run, BigQueryML, VertexAI</li>
+	<li>HTML, CSS, JavaScript, Bootstrap</li>
+	<li>Python Web Frameworks: Django and Flask</li>
+	<li>JIRA, Confluence, Figma, Mermaid</li>
 	<li>Scrum and Kanban</li>
-	<li>TDD e Continuous Integration</li>
+	<li>Continuous Integration</li>
 </ul>